 But then I had a scathingly brilliant idea!
-Why not find my OWN piece of opal and make my OWN jewellery??
-It couldn’t be THAT hard, could it??
+Why not find my OWN piece of opal and make my OWN jewellery?
+It couldn’t be THAT hard, could it?

-What else but the Australian Outback!
+Where else but the Australian Outback!

 I awoke in perfect pitch blackness and waited for my eyes to adjust to the light.

 That’s what happens in a windowless room hewn from the solid rock under Coober Pedy in the middle of the night.
 But for the absence of shackles we could have been in a dungeon.
 Although the locals who’d built underground to beat the heat were probably used to it.

 Meanwhile, the noise from above that had woken me – a pinging sound like pebbles on an iron roof – continued.